Data-Scape/fid/bugworld/README.md

 # Welcome to Bugworld

-This repo is for Bugworld: Exotic Creature Collection 's ebsite.
+This repo is for Bugworld: Exotic Creature Collection's website.